 She has most recently served as an instructional coordinator with the Forensic Science Initiative at West Virginia University.
 Prior to coming to WVU in 2010, Kelly was employed as a forensic services technician with the Asheville Police Department in North Carolina.
 She has an undergraduate degree with a double major in Philosophy and Biology and was the first graduate of the West Virginia University Forensic Identification Program in 2001.
 Shortly after coming to WVU, she was awarded an M.S. in Forensic Science Administration from Oklahoma State University.
 She is responsible for developing and instructing online continuing education courses, courses in the Forensic & Investigative Science minor, and crime scene-related on site courses.

 Ms. Ayers is a Certified Senior Crime Scene Analyst through the International Association for Identification and has been qualified in North Carolina Superior Court as an expert in forensic identification.
 She has been published in the Journal of Forensic Identification and currently serves on the editorial review board of IDNews, both official publications of the IAI.
-Kelly is now serving as the first vice president of the Chesapeake Bay Division-IAI, is their Crime Scene Certification Committee Chair, as well as the Student Development Committee Chair.
+Kelly is now serving as the President of the Chesapeake Bay Division-IAI, is their Crime Scene Certification Committee Chair, as well as the Student Development Committee Chair.